hitodama/elfldr/README.md

 --threading					// enable threading mode (multiple elfs can be executed async - to close the server, send a non-elf - this prints return codes out of order)
---no-threading				// disable threading mode (only one elf runs blocking) --stdio-none				// disables stdio redirect, overwritten by debug --stdio-wait				// enables stdio redirect, connection must be made prior to running code --stdio-lazy				// enables stdio redirect, connection can be made later, output will be lost
+--no-threading				// disable threading mode (only one elf runs blocking) --stdio-none				// disables stdio redirect, overwritten by debug --stdio-wait				// enables stdio redirect on 5052, connection must be made prior to running code via 5053 --stdio-lazy				// enables stdio redirect on 5052, connection can be made later, output will be lost
 ```

 ##Switches in local/index.html